How To Become a Catholic Priest

 Cardinals are the second-highest ranking.
 These are bishops who have been given a special designation by the pope to be the next acting pope; they are eligible to vote in papal elections.

 Bishops are below cardinals and the pope, and a bishop will generally oversee a specific diocese, which is a specific geographic area.
-Priests within the Catholic Church work underneath the bishop and travel to different parishes within the diocese to complete their priestly duties.
+Priests within the Catholic Church work under the bishop and travel to different parishes within the diocese to complete their priestly duties.

 Deacons also exist in a specific diocese, and these individuals may assist the bishop or a priest.
 Deacons are often individuals who are on their way to becoming ordained Catholic priests.